Atma bodha: Knowledge, action and practice

+Verse 66-68 describes the process of acquiring knowledge: through study, reflection and meditation, one exhaust one's vasanas and desires and discovers one's true Self.
+Through self-effort, one gains Self-knowledge and realizes the inner Self as the infinite, all pervading Brahman.

+Brahman, atman, and the world

-Atma Bodha describes the world and the individual soul are in true essence Brahman, the Absolute Reality, with the nature of Sat-chit-anand, or truth-consciousness-bliss.
-Brahman is the substratum on which is projected by imagination all the manifested things of the world; the all-pervading Atman illumining the mind and the senses shines in the intellect (Buddhi) just as the reflection in a mirror.
+Atma Bodha describes the true nature of the individual self as Brahman, the Absolute Reality, which is of the nature of sat-chit-anand, or existence-knowledge-bliss.
+Brahman is the substratum on which all the manifested things of the world are projected by imagination; the all-pervading Atman illumines the mind and the senses and is manifest in the intellect (Buddhi) like a reflection in a clean mirror.